Root lattices and invariant series for plumbed 3-manifolds: An invariant -series

-\subsection{Relation with the series $\widehat{Z}(q)$}
+\subsection{Relation with the series $\widehat{Z}_a(q)$}

-Assume that the reduced weakly negative definite plumbing tree $\Gamma$ has no forcing bridges (e.g., this is the case when $\Gamma$ has at most one vertex of degree at least $3$).
-Then for each $\ell$, the coefficient $c_\Gamma (\ell)$ from \eqref{eq:cGammaell} is equal to
+Assume that $S=\Xi$ and the reduced weakly negative-definite plumbing tree $\Gamma$ has no forcing bridges (e.g., this is the case when $\Gamma$ has at most one vertex of degree at least $3$).
+Then for each $\ell$, the coefficients $c_{\Gamma,\xi} (\ell)$ from \eqref{eq:cGammaxiell} satisfy

-This is due to the fact that in the absence of forcing bridges, the values of the Weyl assignments on various vertices do not need to be coordinated as in \eqref{eq:forcingbridgescondition}; and the fact that for $n\in\{0,1,2\}$, the graded Weyl twist $P^x_n(z)$ is independent of~$x$, and thus
+This is due to the fact that in the absence of forcing bridges, the values of the Weyl assignments on various vertices do not need to be coordinated as in \eqref{eq:forcingbridgescondition}; and the fact that for $n\in\{0,1,2\}$, the series $P_{x,n}(z)$ is independent of~$x$, and thus

-Now, consider the case $P(z)=W(z)$ as in \eqref{eq:Wz}.
+Now, consider the case $\mathcal{P}=\mathcal{K}$ as in \S\ref{sec:Kz}.

 \begin{lemma} For arbitrary $n\geq 0$ and $\alpha\in Q$, one has

 \end{lemma}

 \begin{proof} Here $\mathsf{v.p.}$ stands for the principal value (\textit{valeur principale} in French) of the integral and is computed as follows.
 For $n\in\{0,1,2\}$, the term